 Almost everyone is used to having three meals a day, while it would be better to divide them into 5-6 small light meals.
 By doing this, a constant supply of energy is maintained in the body, which is essential to avoid lowering of the oxygen level in the cells, and therefore symptoms such as fainting, lethargy and difficulty concentrating.

-What to eat right away
+Low blood pressure what to eat right away

 If you find yourself in the throes of a sudden drop in blood pressure, with values below 100/60 for women and 110/70 for men, there are some foods that can help you get it back right away.